Fundraising Productivity and My Mud-Pie Factory

 Fundraisers need to have some standards about their “raw materials” too.
 In the world of fundraising, the raw materials are donor prospects.
 If you have no standards for choosing those prospects, well, you risk wasting a lot of time and money.
 How do you know that you’re choosing prospects that will give you great mud-pies?
 Or don’t you know at all?

 Fundraisers need to have good equipment too.
-If they don’t have the right sieve (database technology), or lack spoons and bowls (cases statement, marketing and outreach methods), they will not get great results.
+If they don’t have the right sieve (database technology), or lack spoons and bowls (case statement, marketing and outreach methods), they will not get great results.
 And we don’t want them to make a mess out of the job either!

 Finally, I was ready to make mud-pies.
 I had the raw materials, equipment, water, time and sunlight for drying out my pies.
 (PS, in case you’re wondering, “high” mud-pie season in New Jersey is early summer.)
 I even had a display system set up, with designated cobble stones for “smooth” pies, “crunchy” pies with lovely small pebbles on top, and pies with grass and flowers for decoration.
 For my first trial run, I dragooned both Mom and my big brother to give me feedback.
 “Say, these are great mud pies!” was the opinion from all two of my focus group.
 “Make more!”
 This was great news, because I could spend hours out there in my factory, and my mother could keep an eye on me out the kitchen window.
 And I wouldn’t pester my brother for attention.